autowarefoundation/autoware.universe/planning/behavior_velocity_planner/occlusion-spot-design.md

 note right
 consider offset from path start to ego vehicle for possible collision end note
-:apply safe velocity consider possible collision;
+:apply safe velocity comparing with allowed velocity;
 note right
 calculated by
-- ebs deceleration [m/s] emergency braking system consider lateral distance to the occlusion spot.
+- safe velocity calculated from emergency brake performance.
 - maximum allowed deceleration [m/s^2]
 - min velocity [m/s] the velocity that is allowed on the road.
 - original_velocity [m/s]